JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

 #### Example 3

-Add horizontal and vertical 100&nbsp;px insets inside the <control>Diagram</control> popup to make it adaptable to the different amounts of content inside
+Add horizontal and vertical 100&nbsp;px insets inside the <control>Diagram</control> popup to make it adaptable to the different amounts of content inside.

 <table style="none" border="false">
     <tr>